cloudrac3r/out-of-your-element/docs/user-guide.md

 Matrix stickers appear as file uploads on Discord with no animation issues.

+## Extra-Long Names

+Discord display names for normal users are limited to 32 characters.
+For webhooks (Matrix users are bridged as webhooks) you get up to 80 characters.
+This bridge takes it a step further by shifting the rest of your name to the start of the message if you go over the limit.
+Name away!

 ## Catch-up

 If the bridge software was restarted, it will attempt to catch up on messages missed while it was offline.